owenchokor/paper_review/u-net.md

 ![Architecture of U-Net](./unet.png)
 1. Contraction path
    - Input is a grayscaled 572 x 572 image
+   - Learns 'What' is in the image, but loses 'Where' the entity is
 2. Expansion path
    - Output has two layers of 388 x 388, because it has two classes (size is reduced due to the input padding)
+   - Learns 'Where' the entity is
 3. Skip Connections
+   - Crop or pad the image from the contraction path to match the size

+- No FC layers
+- Only uses valid part of the convolution
+- **Mirror padding**: Padded a mirror symmetry instead of zero padding, in order to mitigate boundary effects and preserve context
+   - initial mirror padding reduces information loss in the copy&cropping step